DrJessop/yoga-pose/app/Tutorial.md

     }
 ```

 A very important attribute is the state attribute of a React component, because it has its own reserved special method called setState.
 Notice how in this method, we didn't try to change the state variable ourselves (as in push the title, link, date, and path onto the state).
 The reason for this is because if we were to do this, a re-rendering step would not be performed and we wouldn't see the results of the state change in the UI.
 The setState method not only changes the changes, but any UI that depends on the state is re-rendered.
+Therefore, if your React component is a class and has an attribute that when changed should change the UI, it should be part of the state object and should be changed using setState.

 #### Render